Trump posts graphic video of deadly hammer attack in Florida, putting renewed focus on immigration debate

 In a statement Tuesday, DHS said Immigration and Customs Enforcement agents assisted Fort Myers police in tracking down and arresting Joachin in the city.

-According to DHS, Joachin first entered the US in August 2022.
-A federal judge issued a final order of removal against him in 2022, but the government granted him Temporary Protected Status, which expired in 2024, the agency said.
+Joachin entered the US by boat on August 6, 2022, and was arrested by US Border Patrol in what ICE described Friday as a “maritime smuggling event.”
+A federal judge issued a final order of removal against him in 2022, but the government granted him Temporary Protected Status, and he reapplied in 2024 after it expired, according to DHS.

+Joachin filed his Temporary Protected Status renewal application on time and had protection status up until “the moment that the administration revoked his protection, which happened just this week,” Walker said.

+“The Trump administration stripped that safeguard, and his protections are now revoked,” she said.

 “The Biden Administration granted him, and all Haitians, ‘Temporary Protective Status,’ a massively abused and fraudulent program which my Administration is working to terminate,” Trump wrote in his post Thursday.
 “This one killing should be enough for these Radical Judges to STOP impeding my Administration’s Immigration Policies, and allow us to END THIS SCAM ONCE AND FOR ALL.”